 A recent Version 2.0 upgrade of the app introduced a smart overlay that uses machine learning to offer important information, like your gate number for a flight, right when you need it.

 Alto Mail has been around since 2012 as a standalone brand within AOL.
 It aims to be an all-in-one, feature-rich email app that lets you connect your Gmail, Exchange, Yahoo, Outlook, iCloud, AOL accounts, and more.
-Until now, the app’s layout has been fairly traditional — resembling the typical mobile interface.
+The app’s layout had been fairly traditional — resembling the typical mobile interface.

-If Google’s Inbox and Gmail clients fused together, the result would be similar to the new version of Alto.
-When you launch the app now, you’ll be greeted to Dashboard — a set of cards that pull the most critical information you need.
+If Google’s Inbox and Gmail clients fused together, the result would be similar to Alto’s current version.
+When you launch the app, you’ll be greeted to Dashboard — a set of cards that pull the most critical information you need.
 For example, if a package from Amazon is expected to arrive within the next few days, Dashboard will feature a card with pertinent information.

 These cards appear based on the relevance of the content — the card with your flight information naturally would appear a day or two before your departure.

 You’ll also be able to interact with the cards, like jump into tracking information to get a better idea of a package’s location.

 With the latest update, you can connect your Alto account to Slack to gain access to items in your Dashboard.
 In your personal Slack channel, you can commands to upload content from your Alto Stacks — “/alto files” for example, will bring up your Alto File Stack where you can upload files. “/Alto files from [person’s name] from last week” allows you to filter your search for more specific and relevant results.